Luther Harold Stuckey

 Equal Pay and Fair Hiring Practices: He championed for equal pay and fair employment opportunities for Black workers, ensuring they received just compensation and equitable treatment.
 This included equal pay for teachers in Charles County.

-Ride School Busses: He was also involved in what is known as the Hart Case.
+Ride School Busses: He was also involved in the Hart Case.
 This case enabled non-white students to ride school buses in Charles County.

 In an oral history interview Stuckey gave in 1976, he said that he faced opposition for his work to advance civil rights in both the Black and White communities in Southern Maryland.
 Stuckey candidly shared his experiences, shedding light on the struggles and triumphs of the civil rights movement in Maryland.